kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO If cursor at end of line, when go back it leaves custor displayed

+TODO Take the vid out handshake lines and code up a Pico to handle display.
-TODO Create a disk UI in native asm for robustness and speed?
+TODO Pico to handle display to have two way return of data TODO Create a disk UI in native asm for robustness and speed?
-TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above TODO fix saving more than a single block of file storage TODO fix loading more than a single block of file storage TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
+TODO fix saving more than a single block of file storage TODO fix loading more than a single block of file storage TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
 TODO need word to get file name by id
 TODO have a word to set break point at a DMARKer
+TODO my malloc is failing on free
+TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above

 TODO Due to bad performance of the parser (???) need to look at compiler...
 Added some OP code stubs